wso2/docs-mi/en/docs/learn/enterprise-integration-patterns/message-construction/event-message.md

 ## Analyze the output

-When you execute the command above, the request is sent to the StockQuoteProxy.
+When you execute the command above, a message is sent to the ActiveMQ topic.
 Notice the following processed server log in WSO2 MI output:

 ```log
 INFO {LogMediator} - {proxy:EventObserver2} Observer2 = <soapenv:Body xmlns:soapenv="http://schemas.xmlsoap.org/soap/envelope/">